 -

-Spaces and facilities: Offices, meeting rooms, or warehouses that need to be booked and utilized effectively.
+Spaces and facilities: Offices, meeting rooms, or warehouses that need to be booked and utilised effectively.

-By systematically assigning these resources to activities, resource scheduling creates a roadmap that minimizes downtime and ensures that nothing is left idle.
+By systematically assigning these resources to activities, resource scheduling creates a roadmap that minimises downtime and ensures that nothing is left idle.

 Key Aspects of Resource Scheduling